omgupta15/MysuruTourism/README.md

 * Read latest articles about the city.
 * Get transportation facilities information.
 * Get latest information about restrictions and lockdowns in the city due to COVID-19.
+* Integration with Trivago to fetch latest hotel deals.

 # Libraries Used